- Events Calendar

-The Vice-President (Education) leads a portfolio that represents UON students’ views, interests and needs in relation to on campus and online education and educational experiences at UON.
+The Vice-President (Education) leads a portfolio that represents University of Newcastle students’ views, interests, and needs in relation to on-campus and online education and educational experiences.

-The VP Education role is to represent student interests to create change on all relevant education issues, to develop and support an effective structure of academic representation, to lead campaigns on all relevant issues, and to ensure the Education Committee genuinely captures and represents the student voice of all students at UON.
+The VP (Education) represents student interests to create change on all relevant education issues, develops and supports an effective structure of academic representation, leads campaigns on relevant issues, and ensures the Education Committee genuinely captures and represents the voice of all students at the University.

-In short, the VP Education is there to make sure students get the most out of their program, and that their UON academic experience is as good as it can be.
+In short, the VP (Education) is there to make sure students can get the most out of their program and that their academic experience is as good as it can be.

-In addition to the overarching functions of the Education Committee, it is the responsibility of the VP Education to monitor and support the representatives to the Committee.
+In addition to the overarching functions of the Education Committee, it is the responsibility of the VP (Education) to monitor and support the Committee representatives.

-The VP Education works closely with the President, UNSA staff, particularly the Professional Manager, and the other members of the SRC Executive to achieve all these responsibilities.
+The VP (Education) works closely with the President, UNSA staff, particularly the General Manager, and the other members of the Executive to achieve these responsibilities.